Protocols

 The Action type that this

-knows how to handle, so the store will forward actions of this type to this middleware.
+Middlewareknows how to handle, so the store will forward actions of this type to this middleware.
 Thanks to optics, this action can be a sub-action lifted to a global action type in order to compose with other middlewares acting on the global action of an app.
-Please checklift(inputActionMap:outputActionMap:stateMap:)
+Please checklift(inputActionMap:outputActionMap:stateMap:)for more details.OutputActionType:

 The Action type that this

-or different, in case you want to separate your enum in requests and responses.
+Middlewarewill eventually trigger back to the store in response of side-effects.
+This can be the same asInputActionTypeor different, in case you want to separate your enum in requests and responses.
 Thanks to optics, this action can be a sub-action lifted to a global action type in order to compose with other middlewares acting on the global action of an app.
-Please checklift(inputActionMap:outputActionMap:stateMap:)
+Please checklift(inputActionMap:outputActionMap:stateMap:)for more details.StateType:

 The State part that this